globalseismology/avni/README.md

 ### Basic Installation

 1. Install the [Anaconda Python Distribution](https://www.continuum.io/downloads).
-We recommend the 64-bit Python 2.7 version.
+We recommend the 64-bit Python 3.7 version.
+2. Create a new environment for REM3D and activate it
+`conda create --name rem3d --clone base`
+Activate the environment using
+`source $CONDA_ROOT/etc/profile.d/conda.csh`
+`conda activate rem3d`
+where `CONDA_ROOT` is the location of Anaconda directory (e.g. `/home/user/anaconda3`)

-2. Install some mapping toolboxes (pandas, Basemap and its data) with the following options to add topography at all resolutions:
+2. Install some mapping toolboxes (Basemap and its data) with the following options to add topography at all resolutions:
-`conda install -c anaconda pandas`
-`conda install -c anaconda netcdf4`
+`conda install netcdf4`
 `conda install -c conda-forge basemap`
 `conda install -c conda-forge basemap-data-hires`
+Basemap installation may give errors for the PROJ4 library.
+We have found it useful to specify the location of the library using the following in our .tcshrc shell configuration
+`setenv PROJ_LIB $CONDA_PREFIX/share/proj`
+where `CONDA_PREFIX` is the location of Anaconda installation, which should be automatically initialized with step 2.
-3. Install the stable version of REM3D and its additional dependencies with `pip install rem3d`.
+3. Install the stable version of REM3D and its additional dependencies with
+`pip install rem3d`

 ### Advanced installation (for developers)

 If you want to use REM3D's development routines, you will need to do the following additional steps.
 This assumes that you have a free account at <https://github.com>

-1. Create an account on our [Web site](https://maurya.umd.edu/login/register) and request access rights from [here](https://maurya.umd.edu/join-us/github).
+1. Create an account on our [Web site](http://rem3d.org/login/register) and request access rights from [here](http://rem3d.org/join-us/github).
 2. Please accept the invitation through e-mail.
-Clone the development branch REM3D git repository and the appro from the terminal `git clone -b devel https://username:password@github.com/globalseismology/rem3d.git`.
-This will create a directory that contains a folder call `rem3d`.
+Clone the development branch REM3D git repository and the from the terminal
+`git clone -b devel https://username:password@github.com/globalseismology/rem3d.git`
+This will create a directory that contains a folder called `rem3d`.
-3. Install REM3D module by opening a terminal window, navigating to `rem3d` directory and entering `pip install -e . --user`.
-This lets you to keep working on files inside the Github folder without recompiling the codes..
+3. Install REM3D module by opening a terminal window, navigating to `rem3d` directory and entering
+`pip install -e . --user`
+This lets you to keep working on files inside the Github folder without recompiling the codes.

 ## Start Here

 To begin, the user may want to look at these examples to begin to understand what tools are available in REM3D and how values are calculated.
-Such examples are available in the [examples](examples) folder.
+Such examples are available as [Jupyter Notebooks](examples/Notebooks) and [Shell scripts](examples/Scripts).

 ## About scripting in Python